UniqueSecure/MePOSiOSSDK/README.md

 ## Use of the MePOS connect SDK on IOs

 ## Version
-The current iOS library version is 1.0.0, details of the latest changes are in the release notes bundled with the iOS SDK.
+The current iOS library version is 1.0.0.
+Details of the latest changes are in the release notes bundled with the iOS SDK.

 ## Frameworks